-Following the focus of recent legislation, including amendments to the Rehabilitation Act, there is renewed interest in generating knowledge about job retention and advancement for individuals with blindness and visual impairments (B/VI).
+Following the passage of the federal Workforce Innovation and Opportunity Act, there is renewed interest in generating knowledge about job retention and advancement for individuals with B/VI.
 Unfortunately, research regarding job retention and advancement is limited, supporting the need for further exploration and investigation.

 This project will provide information about policies or procedures state VR agencies have in place concerning job retention and advancement for consumers who are B/VI.
 Of equal importance, this research will investigate how employment outcomes are associated with those polices, or lack thereof, at the individual and state VR-program levels.
 The importance of technology to job retention will also be investigated.
 A key factor in this research is the inclusion of consumer perspectives regarding how state VR agencies have impacted their ability to retain or advance in employment.

 Research data will be obtained via a national survey of state agencies and a consumer survey.
 We will implement a survey with individuals to identify factors that helped them retain their jobs and a survey with VR agencies to explore policies for job-retention and advancement.
 Analyses with RSA-911 and survey data will explore job-retention cases nationally and evaluate the impact of agency policies on consumer employment outcomes.
 Case studies will provide more in-depth information about job retention for people who are B/VI.